-For even more sophisticated ways to sell more products, we highly recommend the Iconic Sales Booster plugin.
-This has lots of extra features including more advanced upselling opportunities and an 'order bump' feature where you can promote related products on the checkout.
+For even more sophisticated ways to upsell products, we recommend the Iconic Sales Booster plugin.
+This has lots of extra features, including more advanced upselling opportunities and an 'order bump' feature where you can promote related products at the checkout.

 Encourage shoppers to purchase bigger quantities

 Second, consider encouraging shoppers to purchase higher quantities.
-The WooCommerce Default Quantity plugin lets you subtly encourage this behavior by changing the default quantity for some or all of your products.
+The WooCommerce Quantity Manager plugin lets you subtly encourage this behavior by changing the default quantity for some or all of your products.

 Don't forget email marketing!

 Finally, don't forget about post-purchase engagement.
 To turn one-time customers into repeat customers, you can send regular emails and use retargeting ads to bring them back for more purchases in the future.